 Legislation in Alberta and British Columbia, the jurisdictions from which most products transported by Pembina are produced, exists to ensure that producers have fair and reasonable opportunities to produce, process and market their reserves.
 Regulatory authorities in Alberta and British Columbia may declare the operator of a pipeline a common carrier of crude oil, NGL or natural gas.
 Common carriers must not discriminate between producers who seek access to the pipeline.
 Regulatory authorities may also establish conditions under which the common carrier must accept and carry product, including the tariffs that may be charged.
 Producers and shippers may also apply to the appropriate regulatory authorities for a review of tariffs, and such tariffs may then be regulated if it is proven that the tariffs are not just and reasonable.
-The potential for enhanced regulatory oversight of tariffs for pipelines other than the Alliance Pipeline (the tolls and tariffs of which are otherwise subject to BCUC oversight), while considered remote by Pembina, could result in tariff levels that are less favourable to Pembina and could impair the economic operation of such pipeline systems.
+The potential for enhanced regulatory oversight of tariffs for pipelines other than the Alliance Pipeline (the tolls and tariffs of which are otherwise subject to enhanced CER oversight as a Group 1 company) and certain pipelines owned by Pembina's subsidiaries in British Columbia (the tolls and tariffs of which are otherwise subject to BCUC oversight), while considered remote by Pembina, could result in tariff levels that are less favourable to Pembina and could impair the economic operation of such pipeline systems.